 There is a large beaver dam about three-quarters of the way to the end, which merely slows the water flow and creates a pond-like basin behind it.
 Scout Veronica Chen in 2021 constructed boardwalks where the higher water level encroached on the trail.
 A hiker can be startled by the sudden, loud warning splashes the beavers make when they sense danger.
 About four-fifths of the way along the trail there is a remarkable reminder of the inexhaustible energy of the beaver.
 Several huge poplar trees have been felled by beavers.
 Some have been caught up in nearby trees and are suspended diagonally, miscalculations on the part of the engineers of the animal world.
 The bark of the poplar is a favorite meal of the beaver, evidenced by a number of the fallen trees scraped clean of their bark.

 Through the very generous permission of the Dean family, the Westford Conservation Trust has been given access across the Dean parcel that abuts the Acker land.
-This allows for some terrific scenery, including another beaver dam with a cascading waterfall.
+This allows for some terrific scenery, including the beaver dam with its cascading waterfall.
 The soothing sounds of the falling water combined with the scenic surroundings make this spot a tranquil oasis far from the maddening crowd.
-Note that a bridge is out but is scheduled for replacement in the near future.
-The four-foot gap is a giant leap of faith; an easy bushwhack to the tracks bypasses this stream.
+A bridge was replaced here with an impressive structure by Scout Surya Patil in 2019.